Crowdsourced transportation has become part of the millennial social media revolution

-Crowd-sourced buses are often cheaper, and the interaction with users can help companies create alternative routes and improve services.
+Crowdsourced transportation is often cheaper, and the interaction with users can help companies create alternative routes and improve services.

 To stay ahead of the competition, companies in the US are presently developing complex algorithms to predict when and where services may be needed.

 In the same way that Uber and AirBnB challenged their industries and forced change, crowdsourced transportation is doing the same for mass transportation by promoting flexibility and the ability to match transport to demand.